nocomplexity/securitybydesign/securityarchitecture.md

 ## How to create a security Architecture

-A good way to really speed up creating your solution architecture is use a reference architecture as basis.
+A good way to really speed up creating your solution architecture is to use a reference architecture as the basis.

 Creating security a security or privacy solution architecture consists of the following high level steps: